MorpheusProject/discord.py/docs/quickstart.rst

 This page gives a brief introduction to the library.
 It assumes you have the library installed, if you don't check the :ref:`installing` portion.

+For a more in-depth guide to using discord.py check out the :doc:`tutorial`.

 A Minimal Bot
 ---------------